 During my original voyage into primal magic - which is where primal art came from! - I happened across Voodoo and the idea that the original idea of "the creator" comes into being when you shape a humanoid figure from clay with your own fair hands ...

 This is the start of many things including the art dolls.
-This is a repost of the original article from SH.com which wanted to be on this website - so welcome to my spirit friends on 1-art.eu :-)
+This is a repost of the original article from SH.com which wanted to be on this website - so welcome to my spirit friends here on this art site :-)

 Art Dolls, Spirit Dolls